ytakefuji/counting-for-entomologists/README.md

-# A tool counting the number of dead bugs for entomologists
+# A tool counting the number of small insects for entomologists

 <pre>